LukeGall/Level-4-Solo-Project/notesDiary.md

 After some play testing by my family over the weekend a few extra bugs were found and then fixed.
 Other suggestions have been taken on board and will be worked on today, including some more points in the tutorial page

-Additions to tutorial page has been made plus some bug fixing
+Additions to tutorial page has been made plus some bug fixing.

+The app is all finished just a few more tests to add tomorrow then can focus on fleshing out the documentation and start writing out notes for the dissertation.

+# 15 Dec 2020

+A few more e2e tests should be make today then I'll focus on cleaning up the code and trying to reduce duplication and any unneeded comments or console logs